MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 The **FileSystem** drives are a hierarchical namespace containing the directories and files on your computer.
-A **FileSystem** drive can be a logical or phsyical drive, directory, or mapped network share.
+A **FileSystem** drive can be a logical or physical drive, directory, or mapped network share.

 A drive called `TEMP:` will be mapped to the user's temporary directory path.

 >[!NOTE]
 > Contents in the TEMP: drive are not automatically removed by PowerShell and
 > is up to the user or operating system to manage.
+This Feature was moved out
+> of experimental features in PowerShell Version 7.0

 The **FileSystem** provider supports the following cmdlets, which are covered in this article.